 How to Clean a Front-Loading Washing Machine

-I get called out to “broken” washing machines about twice a month, and nine times out of ten the machine isn’t broken at all.
-It’s just that the door seal has been quietly hosting a colony of black mould for the last two years, and the owner has finally noticed that their towels smell like a damp basement no matter what detergent they use.
-Last month I scraped 187 grams of black biofilm out of one Bosch Serie 6 — weighed it on the kitchen scales out of curiosity.
-The owner had been running her machine on cold every wash for four years.
+I get called out to “broken” washing machines about twice a month and nine times out of ten the machine isn’t broken at all.
+The door seal has been quietly hosting a colony of black biofilm for two years, and the owner has finally noticed that their towels smell like a damp basement no matter what detergent they use.
+Last month I scraped 187 grams of black sludge out of one Bosch Serie 6 — weighed it on the kitchen scales out of curiosity.
+The owner had been running her machine on cold every single wash for four years.
+Right, gear first — and a quick word on chemistry, because the dishwasher-tablet hack you’ve seen on TikTok doesn’t actually work.
+It cleans the drum, sure, but leaves the seal, the detergent drawer, the sump filter and the rubber gasket folds completely untouched.
+That’s where 95% of the colony lives.

-- Sodium percarbonate (OxyClean, Bunnings $12 for 1 kg) — not chlorine bleach
+- Sodium percarbonate (OxyClean or Bunnings own brand, $12 for 1kg) — NOT chlorine bleach

 - An old toothbrush and a microfibre cloth